-These gravestone publications were the result of an effort to build on the individual work carried out in the early 1970s by Jane Kirkpatrick Wall, one of the founding members of the Fairfax Genealogical Society, who recognized the need to record gravestone inscriptions before they disappeared.
+These gravestone publications resulted from an effort to build on the individual work carried out in the early 1970s by Jane Kirkpatrick Wall, one of the founding members of the Fairfax Genealogical Society.
+She recognized the need to record gravestone inscriptions before they disappeared.
 She surveyed many of the county’s cemeteries, extracted information from the existing gravestones, and then donated her work to the Virginia Room of the Fairfax City Regional Library.

-The Society’s efforts included updating the work by Jane Wall, as well as surveying other graveyards and cemeteries not included in her original work.
-The administration of the Fairfax County Public Library granted the Society permission to use Jane Wall’s documents in our publications.
+The Society’s efforts included updating the work by Jane Wall and surveying other graveyards and cemeteries not included in her original work.
+The Fairfax County Public Library administration granted the Society permission to use Jane Wall’s documents in our publications.
 Her work is the nucleus and inspiration of this project.

-There are a number of abbreviations used throughout the books.
-Click here to see the list of abbreviations.
+There are many abbreviations used throughout the books.
+Click here to see the list of abbreviations

 The 6 Volumes of the Fairfax County, Virginia Gravestones books cover the following areas: